Sunday, 10 December 2017

 Going forward, if you can, buy a few bits throughout the year so as not to spend all of your November/December wages (in one go) leaving you behind on bills and broke come the New Year!

-It isn't necessary to spend thousands, or even hundreds, for the few hours in the one day (or few days) for Christmas.
+It isn't necessary to spend thousands, or even hundreds, for the few hours in the one day (or few days) over Christmas.
 The most important aspect is being with your loved ones, chilling, having fun and munching some yummy food!
 Be savvy; see how much you can save year after year.

 Written by Charley Jai - @charleyjaiuk